mpociot/chatgpt-vscode/README.md

 ## Instalation

-To just install this extension, download `.vsix` file from Releases.
+To use this extension, install it from the VSCode marketplace or download and install `.vsix` file from Releases.

-1. Open the `Extensions` panel in VSCode by going to the `View` menu and selecting `Extensions`.
-2. Click on the `...` icon at the top right of the panel, and select `Install from VSIX`.
-3. Select the downloaded VSIX file to begin installation.
-4. After the installation is complete, you will need to add your ChatGPT session token to the extension settings in VSCode.
+1. After the installation is complete, you will need to add your ChatGPT session token to the extension settings in VSCode.
 To do this, open the `Settings` panel by going to the `Code` menu and selecting `Preferences`, then `Settings`.
-5. In the search bar, type `ChatGPT` to filter the settings list.
+2. In the search bar, type `ChatGPT` to filter the settings list.
-6. In the ChatGPT section, enter your session token in the `SESSION_TOKEN` field.
+3. In the ChatGPT section, enter your session token in the `SESSION_TOKEN` field.

 After completing these steps, the extension should be ready to use.